Visitor conditions

 Article 4.3

 When entering the museum complex, visitors are advised to familiarize themselves with the escape routes to be used in the event of an emergency or threat thereof.
+In the event of an emergency, the use of lifts is forbidden.

 Article 4.4